 The study of mathematics is thought have begun in ancient India and China.
-"Zero" and "infinity" were not so much discoveries as human inventions.
+The concept of zero and infinity were not so much discoveries as human inventions.
 The notion of length with no width is very curious indeed, the pencil line I draw being only an approximation of an invisible mathematical line.
 Endeavors in art are also mere approximations, efforts to render visible unseen realms.

 - Hiroshi Sugimoto